 The Department of Medicine is a leader in biomedical research, and we are consistently among the top 25 departments of medicine nationwide in NIH research funding.
 DOM faculty members are the principal investigators on more than $86 million of current research funding.
 In fiscal year 2015, grants obtained by Department of Medicine faculty accounted for 25% of all School of Medicine research funding.

 Our faculty are leaders in the scientific community, with research that makes major contributions to the advancement of biomedical knowledge.
 Our department has active research programs not only for our faculty, but for our fellows, housestaff and medical students.
 Our Physician-Scientist Training Program supports the next generation of physician scientists, who will be key innovators in shaping the future of health care, and each division has a diverse and vibrant externally-funded research program.
-In 2015 we also launched a new Health Services Research Fellowship Program to support innovative research by our fellows and early-career faculty designed to improve how health care is organized and delivered.
+In 2015 we also launched a new Health Services Research Development Grant to support innovative research by our fellows and early-career faculty designed to improve how health care is organized and delivered.

 The Department of Medicine moved into all new research space at CU’s Anschutz Medical Campus in spring 2008.